LexxaRRioo/rzv_data_engineering_series_s01e01/README.md

 p.s.
 Check the translated readme.md versions in the root of main directories: [\[ru\] is available](README_ru.md).

+## 🥱 TL;DR
+1. Fork the repo and clone it to the pc/mac
+2. Install docker desktop
+3. Follow the steps in [database connectivity](#database-connectivity) and [infrastracture setup](#deploying-infrastructure-locally)
+4. Choose G0_Trainee to run the code and see how it works.
+Get through grades from G1 to G3 to master data ingestion with Airflow

 ## 🎬 What's on TV today
 This is the first episode covering the features of incremental loading through Apache Airflow.
 In the process of performing tasks at the Middle and Senior level, you will encounter many difficulties that exist in real work practice.
 At the same time, even Junior and Intern tasks will introduce you to new concepts and gradually prepare you for more complex tasks.